Strophox/tetro-tui/README.md

 ## Future Work

+- `TODO`s serve as important markers for issues/features that should be dealt with 'ASAP' or at least before releases.
-- FIXMEs in the code base.
+- Long-term `FIXME`s in the code base.
 - General improvements to the tetrs engine:
   - Better API documentation (`cargo doc --open`).
   - Better implementation/code comments.